RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 + **Getting & Giving Help**
     - Questions: Start a Discussion or answer a question on github: [https://github.com/kdoren/jambox-pi-gen/discussions](https://github.com/kdoren/jambox-pi-gen/discussions)
     - Bugs/Problems: Open an issue on GitHub: [https://github.com/kdoren/jambox-pi-gen/issues](https://github.com/kdoren/jambox-pi-gen/issues)
-+ **Updating Jamulus or SonoBus**
++ **Updating Jammming Apps (Jamulus - SonoBus - Jacktrip - Jamtrip - JamTaba)**
-    - Jamulus and SonoBus are installed as apt packages from repo.jambox-project.com, so can be easily updated.
+    - Jamming apps are installed as apt packages from repo.jambox-project.com, so can be easily updated.
     - To update, double-click the "Update Apps" desktop icon.
 + **Updating Jambox**
     - Updating other jambox scripts, etc., currently requires flashing a new image to a micro SD card.